ruthsilcoff/comp307final/README.md

 ## Self Study
 * Vue: This gave us a reactive framework.
 We were able to instantly update data on a page and within the database at once.
-* Vuex: This was helped in having data and various attributes accessible on various pages throughout the site.
+* Vuex: This was helped in having data and various attributes accessible on various pages throughout the site, as well as re-usable functions, used by websocket functions as well to update and store information
 * Vuetify: This was the main CSS framework on our site.
-We used a color scheme throughout which includes a rainbow mode users can use, and a dark theme for all features.
+We used a color scheme throughout which can be easily adjusted, and a dark theme available on all pages that is remembered in local storage.
 We also used vuetify icons throughout the site for calendar, messenger, etc.
+* Vue Router: Allows us to remember history of pages despite the website being a one-page application, we can also pass props to the path, so that users can easily share their profile with others since the username is in the url

 ## Features
 * Teachers